 COMMUNITY HOSPITALS BY BED SIZE

-Based on statistics published in the 2017 Edition of the American Hospital Association Hospital Statistics, eighty-two percent of the community hospitals in Kansas
+Based on statistics published in the 2020 Edition of the American Hospital Association Hospital Statistics, eighty-four percent of the community hospitals in Kansas

 *West North Central Census Division VI statistics includes data